 Explore the gardens at Dyffryn

-Enjoy a walk around the gardens at Dyffryn this winter.
+Enjoy a walk around the gardens at Dyffryn.
 We’ve got an easy walk with plenty of rest stops and an all-important opportunity for recharging your batteries with something delicious at the end.
-Wrap up warm with a good pair of shoes and enjoy seeing the house, kitchen garden, glasshouses lawns and more.
+Pull on a good pair of shoes and enjoy seeing the house, kitchen garden, glasshouses lawns and more.

 Dyffryn Gardens visitor centre

 Start at the visitor centre and walk towards the house.
 On your left you will see the Rockery, take the path between the trees to the top.
 This affords a great aerial view over the whole estate.

 The rockery is filled with alpine plants from the mountainous regions across the world.
 It’s a natural limestone outcrop that extends all the way through to Wenvoe.

 Follow the path back down and around to the south front of the house, stop here to admire the seasonal bedding, this changes twice every year and is a particular area of experimentation for our gardeners.

 Take in the magnificent view from the terrace down to the Great Lawn, this area was created to convey a sense of scale for the estate.